darlanhms/simple-express-typescript/README.md

 The prefered way to run this on production is by using Docker.

 To do that just run `docker compose up`

+If you want that the server persists even when terminal is closed, run `docker compose up -d`